iwantmyname/blog/preview/2014-08-15-naming-a-website-is-hard.md

 ###Don't stray from your brand, especially for keyword stuffing

-As a consumer, it's hard to remember a site when the brand name isn't the domain name.
+As a consumer, it's hard to remember a site when the brand name doesn't match the domain name.
 And you might think this is a common sense tip, but I see it all the time—especially with older sites trying to take advantage of keyword stuffing, an old SEO trick.

 From Duane Forrester - Bing: